Made mistakes says Palamara

 02 Luglio 2019

 Rome, July 2 - Luca Palamara, a former magistrates union (ANM) chief involved in a Perugia corruption and cronyism probe, said Tuesday he had "made mistakes" and was "part of a system".
 Cassation Court Prosecutor General Riccardo Fuzio has said that Palamara should be suspended from his functions and salary.
-The disciplinary section of the Supreme Council of Magistrates, the judiciary's self-governing body, was expected to rule on the request later today, but its disciplinary hearing was adjourned until July 9.
+The disciplinary section of the Supreme Council of Magistrates, the judiciary's self-governing body, is expected to rule on the request later today.
 The measure was requested on June 12 and is of a 'cautionary' nature, sources aid, meaning that it is set to kick in before the disciplinary process takes place.
 The Palamara case has roiled Italy's politicised judiciary.
-Palamar said Tuesday he had ""taken part in numerous dinners to discuss prosecutors' appointments in recent years".

 LE RUBRICHE